Hanukkah music: Judas Maccabaeus

 Judas Maccabaeus is an oratorio by George Frideric Handel.
-During Hanukkah, the melody for "See, the Conqu’ring Hero Comes" is used by Spanish and Portuguese Jewish communities for the hymn En Kelohenu.
+During Hanukkah, the melody for "See, the Conqu’ring Hero Comes" is used by Spanish and Portuguese Jewish communities for the hymn Ein Kelohenu.

 Mrs. Maccabeus, to the tune of "Oh Hanukkah."
 By Ben Aronin of Congregation Anshe Emet in Chicago.

 Oh Chanukah

 "Oh Chanukah" (also "Chanukah, Oh Chanukah") is an English version of the Yiddish "Oy Chanukah" (Yiddish: חנוכּה אױ חנוכּה Khanike Oy Khanike).
 The English words, while not a translation, are roughly based on the Yiddish.
 "Oy Chanukah" is a traditional Yiddish Chanukah song and the English version, along with "I Have a Little Dreidel," is one of the most recognized English Chanukah songs.
 Both songs are playful with upbeat tempo and are sung by children.
 The lyrics are about dancing the horah, eating latkes, playing dreidel, lighting the candles and singing happy songs.

 I Have a Little Dreidel

 "I Have a Little Dreidel" (also known as the "Dreidel Song") is a very famous song in the English-speaking world for Hanukkah, which also has a Yiddish version.
 The Yiddish version is Ikh Bin A Kleyner Dreydl, (Yiddish: איך בין אַ קלײנער דרײדל Ikh Bin A Kleyner Dreydl Lit: I am a little dreidel).
 The English version of the song is well associated with the festival of Hanukkah, and is known by many Jews and non-Jews alike.
 The lyrics of the song are simple and about making a dreidel and playing with it.
 The lyrics are as follows: